-If a PTE files its return (Form 502) and later finds it did not include all Schedules VK-1 with the return but no other changes to the return are necessary, the entity should not file an amended Form 502.
-Rather it should just submit the additional Schedules VK-1 to the Department of Taxation with a cover letter that includes the notation "Additional Schedules VK-1 / Attach to Previously Filed Return."
+If a PTE files its return (Form 502) and later finds it did not include all Schedule(s) VK-1 or Schedule(s) VK-1 Consolidated with the return but no other changes to the return are necessary, the entity should not file an amended Form 502.
+Instead, it should just submit the additional schedule(s) to the Department of Taxation with a cover letter that includes the notation "Additional Schedule(s) VK-1 or Schedule(s) VK-1 Consolidated /Attached to Previously Filed Return."

 In the event the PTE that filed the Form 502 erroneously withheld for an owner, such as a nonresident owner PTE, and no other changes to the original Form 502 are necessary, the PTE should file an amended Form 502, completing all lines and schedules, reflecting a reduced withholding amount on Line c, Form 502, and in Section 1, Form 502.
 Also, the PTE should complete Section D of Schedule 502ADJ to determine the amount of withholding overpaid with the original return and now due the PTE as a refund.
-Attach revised Schedules VK-1, marked amended, only for the owners for which withholding was erroneously reported indicating that no withholding was required.
+Attach revised Schedules VK-1, marked amended, only for the owners for which withholding was required.
 Be sure to issue a corrected Schedule VK-1 to every owner affected by the changes to the return, with a notice alerting the owners to the potential need to amend their own Virginia returns.
 Upon receipt of the amended return, the Virginia Department of Taxation will review the amended return and, as applicable, refund to the PTE the amount the PTE withheld in error on the nonresident owner PTE.